 - Brokeback Mountain – In the heart of the Bogotá gay scene, this popular bar has a nice casual atmosphere with plenty of live music, karaoke, and even movie screenings on Sundays if you want to meet other queers locals and travelers without the loud, blaring music!

 - Color House Cafe Bar – Another small bar walking distance from the omnipresent Theatron.
 Local vibes and cheap drinks combined with cheesy gay anthems – but weirdly enough, it closed by 7 pm, so head here in the early afternoon.

 - El Recreo de Adan – With two locations, you know they must be doing something right.
 A great chill spot with bean bags and board games, with great cocktails and promotions on bar food.
 It’s easy to get comfortable here and spend far too long.

 - Asociación Coyote Crazy – Two floors with delicious cocktails to start with and then fiery Latino DJs and music – with obligatory dancing – later into the night.
 5 am close.

-- Garage Disco Bar – Drag shows, sexy go-go dancers and a total dance vibe.
-Check out their Facebook show for latest events.
+- Garage Disco Bar – Drag shows, sexy go-go dancers, and a total dance vibe.
+Check out their Facebook show for the latest events.